 The London Marathon is undoubtedly an amazing event to be a part of, which is why it is so massively oversubscribed.
 Each year thousands of people are disappointed not to have received a place in the ballot for entries.
-The results of the ballot for the 2022 edition, taking place on 2 October, have just been announced.
+The results of the ballot for the 2024 edition, taking place on 21 April 2024, have just been announced.
 If you’re one of the lucky ones, congratulations!
-But if you’re going to have to miss out this year, we’ve got ten alternative races to the London Marathon that may just be of interest to you.
+But if you’re going to have to miss out, we’ve got fourteen alternative races to the London Marathon that may just be of interest to you.

 It’s impossible to find a race that’s exactly like the London Marathon, but it is possible to find races that have elements of what makes London so special.
 At the time of writing, all of them have places available.
-They’re also all taking place this autumn, so you still have plenty of time to train.
+Some are spring marathons like London, and others take place this autumn, giving you options of when to run.
 Please note, these aren’t endorsed by Lonely Goat Running Club, and we don’t get any kind of commission if you enter.
-We’re just sharing these as they’ve caught our eye and we think they might be of interest to you too.
+We’re just sharing these as they’ve caught our eye, or are popular with the Lonely Goat herd, and we think they might be of interest to you too.

 A marathon in London